A few minutes of key ideas!

 What does neuroscience say about “identity?”

 Biologically, you’re constantly changing: cells, synapses, even memories shift.
-Identity is less a fixed thing and more a maintained pattern.
 Neuroscience shows that identity isn’t a fixed object stored in the brain.
-Your are constantly changing.
-What feels like a stable “you” is a maintained pattern: held together by memory, habits, and the story you keep updating.
+Your identity is less a fixed thing and more a maintained pattern and you have some control.
+What feels like a stable “you” is a maintained pattern: a story you update every day.

 4.